zerocracy/zerocracy.github.io/_posts/2018/11/2018-11-23-freelance-vs-outsourcing.md

-This growing army of telecommuters will need completely new methods of management, which have to be developed, tested, and prove their effectiveness.
+This growing army of telecommuters will need completely new methods of management, which have to be developed, tested, and yet prove their effectiveness.
 Traditional co-located teams, which are the core element of any large outsourcing company, may find it difficult or even impossible to invent them.
 This may become a major problem for large outsources, unless they adapt to the rapidly changing market landscape.